pion/website/content/en/knowledge-base/release-notes/webrtc-v2.0.0.md

 Previously state was exposed via attributes.
 This cannot safely be used concurrently.
 The state is now exposed using methods instead.
 This allow the library to add locking when needed.

 ## New Features

+### `example-webrtc-applications` repository
+We know have a repository for examples that use 3rd party libraries, or are more complicated then the standard example.

+We would love to see what the community can build, come check out what we have and contribute more at [example-webrtc-applications](https://github.com/pion/example-webrtc-applications)

 ### WASM
 Experimental support for WASM has been added.
 You can now compile Pion WebRTC with `goos=js goarch=wasm`.
 When setting `goos=js` the Pion API will act as a wrapper around the JavaScript WebRTC API.
 This change allows you to use the same code on the server and in the browser in many cases.
 We aim to keep the API for both implementations as similar as possible.